+C. Access.

-- C. Access. - 1.
-Access to the secured room or surveillance room, as appropriate, shall be limited to surveillance personnel, designated employees, and other persons authorized in accordance with the surveillance department policy.
+1. Access to the secured room or surveillance room, as appropriate, shall be limited to surveillance personnel, designated employees, and other persons authorized in accordance with the surveillance department policy.
 Such policy shall be approved by the CNGC.
 The surveillance department shall maintain a sign-in log of other authorized persons entering the surveillance room.
 Such policy shall be approved by the CNGC.
-The surveillance department shall maintain a sign-in log of other surveillance department shall maintain a sign-in log of other surveillance department shall maintain a sign-in log of other surveillance department shall maintain a sign-in log of other authorized persons entering the surveillance room.
+The surveillance department shall maintain a sign-in log of other authorized persons entering the surveillance room.